-Following the exciting results that the property was supporting two rare species, the Rogers contacted CALT to begin considering a conservation easement for Coldwater Farm.
-Conservation easements are defined by state law (ARS 33-271) and serve to protect land for specific “conservation purposes” that include “protecting a relatively natural habitat of fish, wildlife or plants or similar ecosystem.”
-The property has high potential for habitat improvement, thereby increasing plant and animal diversity and abundance across the property.
+Following the exciting results that the property was supporting two rare species, the Rogers Family contacted Central Arizona Land Trust (CALT) to begin considering a conservation easement for Coldwater Farm.
+Conservation easements are agreements between a willing property-owner and a land trust that protect the property from future subdivision and development in order to conserve areas that have important natural, ecological, scenic, and agricultural values.
+Coldwater Farm has high potential for habitat improvement, thereby increasing plant and animal diversity and abundance across the property.
 Additionally, the water resources attached to the land will be protected by the easement, thus further supporting the conservation values.